Root Canal Procedure

 Does a root canal hurt?

 Root canals have a bad reputation for being a painful procedure.
 Today, root canals are performed with advanced technologies that make the procedure much faster and far more comfortable.
-Most people report that most people getting a root canal experience no more discomfort than getting a regular filling.
+Most people report that a root canal is no more painful than getting a regular filling.
 Although the nerves inside the tooth have been removed, there are still nerve endings around the outside of the tooth that may be inflamed as a result of the root canal treatment.
 It is recommended that you chew with the opposite side of the mouth for a few days following your root canal procedure in order to give your bone and gum tissue a chance to recover from the trauma.
-The infection and inflammation causing the need for a root canal treatment is truly the greatest source of the root canal pain, and not generally the procedure itself.
+The period leading up to the root canal procedure is truly the greatest source of the root canal pain.

 When is a root canal necessary?